lukefleed/website/src/data/blog/memory-pt3.md

 qsort(arr, 4, sizeof(int), compare_int);
 ```

-The standard library's `qsort` operates on arbitrary types by treating the array as raw bytes (`void*`) and accepting a comparator function pointer.
-The actual comparison logic lives in a type-specific callback.
-This works, but sacrifices type safety: nothing prevents passing a `compare_int` function to sort an array of `double`.
+The standard library's `qsort` treats the array as raw bytes and accepts a function pointer for comparison.
+The type information is erased: the comparator receives `void*` and must cast internally.
+Nothing prevents passing `compare_int` to sort an array of `double`.
 The compiler cannot verify correctness.

-None of these approaches satisfies.
-Macros lack type safety and hygiene. `_Generic` requires exhaustive enumeration of types.
-Function pointers with `void*` sacrifice compile-time checking entirely.
-C++ templates and Rust generics were designed to solve these problems.
+If the programmer gets it wrong, the program silently produces garbage or crashes.

-### C++ Templates: Monomorphization with Duck Typing
+### C++ Templates

-C++ templates define families of functions or classes parameterized over types:
+C++ templates let us define families of functions and classes parameterized over types:

 ```cpp
 template<typename T>